Lane Thomas Player Props: Nationals vs. Giants

 - The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 13th in MLB.

-- The Giants' 3.96 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have a 4.03 team ERA that ranks 11th among all league pitching staffs.

-- The Giants surrender the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- The Giants allow the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- The Giants will look to Alexander (6-0) in his second start this season.

+- The lefty last appeared in relief on Tuesday, when he threw one scoreless inning against the Cincinnati Reds while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.